-As a nurse with over 33 years experience, Rhonda Nichol has seen first-hand the struggles that our health care system faces.
+As a nurse with over 34 years experience, Rhonda Nichol has seen first-hand the struggles that our health care system faces.
 She's also seen the potential for what our health care system could be – a system that puts prevention first, treats nurses and other health care workers with respect, and provides Manitobans with the care that they need when they need it.

 Rhonda is a mother and a grandmother, and knows how important it is to have access to a health care system that works for all Manitobans.
-Rhonda is committed to improving health care in Manitoba by investing in prevention, removing the surgical procedure wait list, removing mandatory overtime for nurses, making prescription drugs more affordable, and improving access to mental health services.
+Rhonda is committed to improving health care in Manitoba by investing in prevention, primary care, removing the surgical procedure wait list, removing mandatory overtime for nurses, making prescription drugs more affordable, and improving access to mental health services.
 As a seniors advocate she has found a real passion for helping others to ensure they have safe, dignified care as they age.
 Accessibility is also near to her heart and she will continue to advocate for this.